arifng/mapstruct-spring-example/README.md

         "birthDate": "2019-08-19T07:35:48.313+0000"
     }

-When user hit the url, system load model and convert it to DTO using Mapstruct and then resturn DTO.
+When user hit the url, system load model and convert it to DTO using Mapstruct and then return DTO.

+This project shows the basic usage of mapstruct in spring project.